teresafinn/teresafinn.github.io/work/index.md

 * **Professional development** — I'm very eager to learn new things and want to soak up all opportunities possible, including attending conferences.
 An added bonus if your organization invests in local community.
 * **Travel** — I love to travel and would relish the opportunity to travel to different cities and countries.
 If you're looking for a traveler, I'm your woman!
 * **Start Date** — Now!
 If the position requires relocation, I would love a month or two to take care of logistics.
-* **Location** — I am looking for a company supports remote employees.
-I am currently based in Denver, CO, but expect to relocate back to the Washington DC area in fall 2015.
+* **Location** — I am looking for a company that supports remote employees.
+I am currently based in Denver, CO, but expect to relocate back to the Washington DC area in fall 2015 unless a better opportunity comes along!
+For non-remote positions, I would be happy to consider working in Portland, NYC, and Los Angeles.

 ---